 Much like learning, the way an individual observes and understands a product will vary from person to person.
 For some, the tactile aspect is important, while for others what they hear and feel is the driving factor.

-You’ll need to conduct some research to determine what type of buyers your audience is mostly comprised of before translating that shopping experience, including what they see and hear, into compelling videos.
+You’ll need to conduct some research about consumers to determine what type of buyers your audience is mostly comprised of before translating that shopping experience, including what they see and hear, into compelling brand awareness videos.
 If you’re using a eCommerce marketing platform, you’ll likely have customer data in there — such as preferences, interests, buying habits, and more — you can use to determine what video content to create.

 Think about what kinds of videos they want to watch.
 For example, would a simple product video that highlights the item from angle suffice?
 Or should it be a full demo video where the product is in use?

 For some eCommerce video ideas check out Sephora’s product landing pages like this one.

 Rather than share a simple product video, Sephora showcases how to use it.